 Humanly speaking, at least, it makes sense.
 Be good to God and He’ll be good to you.
 But the difference is the real God isn’t like all the higher-power inventions mankind has fabricated over the years.

 Such false ideas imply we can somehow gain God’s material blessing through good behavior—a complete and utter impossibility.
 Although we’re made in his image, He doesn’t have a human mind like many of mankind’s fake gods.
 He doesn’t think or act like us because He’s sinless and not impressed by peoples’ wealth.
 This goes completely against the grain of a culture that all but worships the wealthy and successful.
 Such “rock stars” are treated like gods when it’s only because of God’s incredible generosity they’re able to take another breath.

 It’s actually his mercy that leads to all the good we experience, not anything we’ve done.
 Even towards those who openly hate God, He is kind and patient towards them, allowing time for repentance.
-Thank God, that He sent Jesus to die for our sins so his followers could have their sin debt cancelled and spend eternity in Heaven with Him!
+Thank God that He sent Jesus to die for our sins so his followers could have their sin debt canceled and spend eternity in Heaven with Him!

 Digging a Bit Deeper into Material Wealth and Eternity

 It’s not our goodness that leads to all our earthly blessings.
 And it’s not due to our cleverness at making money.
 Even a healthy body and sound mind that allow for the ability to attain wealth are only possible because of God’s goodness.
 Eternal life is the epitome of true riches.

 Material wealth in this life is incredibly short-lived and unpredictable.
 Yet, the tendency of sinful human beings is to clamor after temporal wealth as if it’s everything that matters.
 To step on other peoples’ necks in the pursuit of something ridiculously flimsy.
 Earthly wealth won’t last but, in our limited understanding, we often live like it will.